accentgan/acl2018/README.md

 ### Reference

-If the code of this repository was useful for your research, please cite this [repository](https://www.openreview.net/forum?id=rJ6iJmWCW&noteId=rJ6iJmWCW)
+If the code of this repository was useful for your research, please cite this repository.

 The code for this was based on code presented by [SEGAN](https://github.com/santi-pdp/segan)
 ### Contact